arthurkushman/php-wss/README.md

 ## How do I get set up?

+Preferred way to install is with Composer.

+Just add

+"require": {
+  "arthurkushman/php-wss": "1.0.*"
+}

+in your projects composer.json.

+OR

-Just get the class web_socket_server.php and run it as cli service
+Get the class web_socket_server.php and run it as CLI service

-PS U`ll see the processes increase named "php-wss" as connections will grow and decrease while stack will lessen
+PS U`ll see the processes increase named "php-wss" as connections will grow and decrease while stack will lessen.